 1. INTRODUCTION

 Okra [Abelmoschus esculentus (L.) Moench] commonly known as Bhindi or lady’s finger belongs to family malvaceae with 2n=130 chromosomes.
-Okra is one of the most important vegetable crops grown throughout the tropical and subtropical parts of worlds.
+It is one of the most important vegetable crops grown throughout the tropical and subtropical parts of worlds.
 Okra is said to be a native of South Africa or Asia and has been predominantly vegetable of the Tropics.
 Okra is commonly grown in almost all parts of the plains and is consumed by the common people in all the states.
 Okra can be grown over a wide range of soil and climatic conditions.
 It is a warm season crop and prefers a temperature between 22°C and 35°C. Okra is susceptible to frost damage at temperatures below 12°C. Okra can be grown on a wide range of soils with high in organic matter, provided the internal soil drainage is good.

 The green fruits (per 100 g edible portion) of okra contains 88% water, 77% carbohydrates, 2.2% protein, 58.1 IU vitamin A, 633.0 vitamin B. 16 mg vitamin C. 0.7% Ca and 1.2% mineral matter.
 The dry seed contains 13-22% good edible oil and 20-24% protein (Premnath and Swamy, 2016).